KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         registry.replace<graphics::text>(sc.text, text);
     }

-We have the function to update the score now.
-It needs to be called when player passes a column.
+We have the function to update the score now, and it needs to be called when player passes a column.
 This function needs the score entity so we will pass it to ``column_logic`` with the constructor.

 First, have a class member for entity.